Linda McFarlane works as a jeweller as a logical extension of her

 original training and lifelong interest in fashion, design and textile arts.
 Her work is eminently wearable.
 She herself dresses exclusively in black and white and that kind of restraint is there in her jewels.
 She likes to explore the possibilities presented by the use of simple materials and forms. making the most of their varied characteristics.
 So, her works are subtle and she makes the most of textures and reflective qualities.
 She uses a lot of semi-precious stones, so colour tends to be within their natural and limited range.
 But occasionally she will go to town with something really bright, using a fabric or paper.

-‘I like my work to be individual and affordable and distinct from that found on the high street.
-I enjoy experimenting with such materials as stainless steel, rubber, Perspex, glass, with bold forms to create surprising yet harmonious wearable sculpture.Linda McFarlane
+I like my work to be individual and affordable and distinct from that found on the high street.
+I enjoy experimenting with such materials as stainless steel, rubber, Perspex, glass.
+Bold forms attract me, so I can create surprising yet harmonious wearable sculpture.Linda McFarlane

-Lately she has been using recycled plastics, paper, and has been experimenting with 3D printing using a natural material based on cornstarch.
+Lately Linda has been using recycled plastics, paper, and has been experimenting with 3D printing using a natural material based on cornstarch.

 But she will also often return to nature itself for inspiration.